pixer415/State-Royale/README.md

 Wolfram Research, Inc., Wolfram|Alpha Knowledgebase, Champaign, IL (2021).
 Map data from Wolfram Knowledgebase with data from © OpenStreetMap contributors: http://www.openstreetmap.org/copyright

-[Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) was used to upscale the image.
+[Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) was used to upscale the Wolfram elevation image.

 Satellite imagery is provided by NASA's "Blue Marble Next Generation" Visible Earth project.
 The world image from August 2004 is used.